Natooz/MidiTok/docs/train.rst

 Note that Unigram is not a deterministic algorithm: training a tokenizer twice with the same data and training parameter will likely result in similar vocabularies, but a few differences.
 You can read more details on the loss computation in the `documentation of the tokenizers library <https://huggingface.co/learn/nlp-course/en/chapter6/7>`_.

-The Unigram model supports the additional training arguments that can be provided as keyword arguments to the :py:func:`miditok.MIDITokenizer.train` method:
+The Unigram model supports the additional training arguments that can be provided as keyword arguments to the :py:func:`miditok.MusicTokenizer.train` method:

 * ``shrinking_factor``: shrinking factor to used to reduce the vocabulary at each training step (default: 0.75);
 * ``max_piece_length``: maximum length a token can reach (default in MidiTok: 32);